kolkko/npc-tracker/README.md

 #### POST /npcs/create
 - Adds a new NPC to the database
-- Roles authorized: game master
+- Roles authorized: game master, viewer

 #### POST /places/create
 - Adds a new place to the database
-- Roles authorized: game master
+- Roles authorized: game master, viewer

 #### GET /npcs/{npc_id}/edit
 - Returns the form to update a movie project